 This course will examine the theory and practice of leadership in organizations.
 Traditional and modern theories of leadership will be explored, as well as the practical application of these theories in the workplace.
-In addition to covering the traditional concepts of leadership in organizations, the course will take an in-depth look at the power and influence a leader has over the organization and its members
+In addition to covering the traditional concepts of leadership in organizations, the course will take an in-depth look at the power and influence a leader has over the organization and its members.

-Negotiations and Conflict Management
+MPA 685 Negotiations and Conflict Management

 This course is an introduction to the theory and practice of interpersonal bargaining.
-The course will examines types of bargaining strategies, planning for negotiations, how to handle negotiation breakdowns, communications, power, persuasion, and ethics in negotiations, as well as international dimensions of bargaining.
+The course will examines types of bargaining strategies, planning for negotiations, how negotiation handle breakdowns. to communications, power, persuasion, and ethics in negotiations, as well as international dimensions of bargaining.
 The pedagogical approach will largely be through experiential learning exercises based on weekly readings.
-Evaluations of student efforts will be based upon self-reflections, self-assessment, and personal portfolio construction, as well as inclass performance in negotiation sessions and debriefing discussions.
+Evaluations of student efforts will be based upon self-reflections, self-assessment, and personal portfolio construction, as well as in-class performance in negotiation sessions and debriefing discussions.